ellipinnock/2014-02-03-TGAC/lessons/thw-python/data-structures/tutorial.md

 Out[3]: <type 'list'>
 ```

-Python lists have the charming (annoying?) feature that they are indexed
+Python lists are indexed from zero.
-from zero.
 Therefore, to find the value of the first item in voltageList:

 ```python
 In [4]: voltageList[0]